takluyver/pynsist/examples/pygtk_mpl_numpy/README.rst

 The example downloads the 32-bit Python 2.7 bindings of Matplotlib 1.4.3 (matplotlib-1.4.3.win32-py2.7.exe).

-In the :code:`installer.cfg` Matplotlib additionally requires the sig, dateutil and pyparsing packages:
+In the :code:`installer.cfg` Matplotlib additionally requires the six, dateutil and pyparsing packages:

 ::